-This section will introduce the revenue and expenditure structure/framework you will typically use in your Agency Request submittal.
-It will also define the major cost elements that make up the standard expenditure categories and highlight some of the major issues you may encounter in projecting revenue and expenditures for the various categories.
+This section will introduce the revenue and expenditure structure/framework typically used in the Agency Request submittal.
+It will also define the major cost elements that make up the standard expenditure categories and highlight some of the major issues encountered in projecting revenue and expenditures for the various categories.